Understanding Address Parsing, Standardization, and Delivery Verification APIs

 Address Verification vs Address Validation (ISO9001 Definition)

-Not all addresses services are the same, though.
-Many address verification services will utilize rules approaches to match a database.
-In other words, a service may state that within zip 98765 that there is a Main Street and it starts at address 1 and ends at 150.
-As a result, 123 Main St is a valid household based on the logic, but not necessarily a verified address where something can be delivered to.
+Not all address services are the same, though.
+Many address verification services use rule-based approaches to match against a database.
+In other words, a service may state that within zip code 98765, there is a Main Street that starts at address 1 and ends at 150.
+As a result, 123 Main St is a valid household under the logic, but not necessarily a verified address where something can be delivered.

 This is also an issue with services that provide a latitude and longitude with a specific address.
-Many of those systems utilize math to logically splice up addresses on a block and return a computed latitude and longitude.
+Many of those systems use math to logically split addresses within a block and return computed latitude and longitude.
 As retailers, restaurants, and delivery services utilize lat/long for physical delivery, that can cause a ton of issues.
 A driver may be halfway down the block and unable to locate you based on approximate data.

 Capturing Address Data

-I’m working with a deliver service right now where consumers enter their own address information, the company exports deliveries on a daily basis, and then routes them utilizing a different service.
-Every day, there are dozens of undeliverable addresses that must be corrected within the system.
-This is a waste of time given there are systems that can manage this.
+I’m working with a delivery service right now where consumers enter their own address information, the company exports deliveries daily, and then routes them through a different service.
+Every day, dozens of undeliverable addresses must be corrected in the system.
+This is a waste of time, given there are systems that can manage this.

-As we’re optimizing the system, we’re working to standardize and verify the address upon entry.
+As we optimize the system, we’re standardizing and verifying addresses upon entry.
 That’s the best way to ensure your data cleanliness.
-Present the standardized, verified delivery address to the consumer on entry and have them agree that it’s correct.
+Present the standardized, verified delivery address to the consumer upon entry and have them confirm it’s correct.

 There are a couple of standards that you’ll want to see that the platforms use:

-- SERP Certification (Canada) – Software Evaluation and Recognition Program is a postal certification issued by Canada Post.
-Its aim is to evaluate the ability of certain software to validate and correct mailing addresses.
+- SERP Certification (Canada): The Software Evaluation and Recognition Program is a postal certification issued by Canada Post.
+It aims to evaluate the ability of specific software to validate and correct mailing addresses.

 Address Verification APIs